mindspore-ai/docs/docs/federated/docs/source_en/deploy_federated_server.md

 ## Preparations

-> Recommend to create a virtual environment for the following operations with [Anaconda](https://www.anaconda.com/).

 ### Installing MindSpore

 The MindSpore horizontal federated learning cloud cluster supports deployment on x86 CPU and GPU CUDA hardware platforms.
 Run commands provided by the [MindSpore Installation Guide](https://www.mindspore.cn/install) to install the latest MindSpore.